-Cars rule the road.
 In Nantes, most people walk or take public transportation.
 There are cars, of course, but they are usually left at the parking lot until their owner feels like going somewhere really far.
 Indeed, driving around in the city centre makes little sense and is generally discouraged.
-In Ottawa, it’s sometime difficult to cross the streets because the pedestrian green light only lasts for ten seconds and there aren’t enough sidewalks or safe walkable areas.
+In Ottawa, it’s sometimes difficult to cross the streets because the pedestrian green light only lasts for ten seconds and there aren’t enough sidewalks or safe walkable areas.

-We have more room.
-Our house, a semi-detached that it very small by Canadian standards, feels huge after tiny French apartments.
+Our house, a small semi-detached by Canadian standards, feels huge after tiny French apartments.
 And we can’t even hear the neighbours!

-People are polite!
 I passed someone on the street this morning and he said “sorry”.
-And we weren’t even close to bump into each other.
+And we weren’t even close to bumping into each other.
 In France, I had to scream “pardooooon!” for people to let us through with the stroller (Mark also learned to scream “pardon” with me, then he usually adds “that’s funny!”).

 Locals have apparently been abducted because the streets are empty and it’s very quiet at night.
 Yesterday, I thought I saw someone having a smoke outside.
 “Finally, someone enjoying a nice summer night!”
 I thought.
 Then, when I walked by, I realized it was just the shadow of a tree.
 Yeah, well, I was tired.
 This is how quiet Ottawa is—I see mirages of people.

-Water pressure is perfect, i.e. it takes me a minute or two to rinse my hair instead of fifteen minutes like in France.
-In old apartment buildings, the higher you are, the lower water pressure is.
+It takes me a minute or two to rinse my hair instead of fifteen minutes like in France.
+In old apartment buildings, the higher you are, the lower the water pressure is.
 On the other hand, Canadian plumbing delivers Niagara Falls in the shower.

 I guess no place is perfect…